RoshiniUdayaKumar/FPGA-Counter/README.md

 2. When the switch corresponding to that switch's LED is turned on, all the lights should turn on. (and that this condition is called as Jackpot)
 3. A reset can be performed by pressing one of the push buttons.

-This repo gives a description of the Verilog Code, XDC file, and appropriate Testbenches.
+This repo gives a description of the Verilog Code and XDC file.
+You can also test these functionalities by wiriting appropriate testbenches.

 Note: All of the FPGA pins that are routed to physical pins on your board are listed in the master XDC file for your board.